rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 When we define a plane, we can set its width and height as well as its segmentation along each dimension.
 We then define the surface function using a special Python function called `lambda`.
 Lambda functions are small anonymous functions that only evaluate a single expression.
-Here, our function `lambda u,v: [u, v, 0]` takes values from the two parameters `u` and `v` then returns a list containing those values followed by a `0`.
+Here, our function `lambda u,v: (u, v, 0)` takes values from the two parameters `u` and `v` then returns a tuple containing those values along with a `0`.
 In this way we can easily represent the parametric function $S(u,v)=(u,v,0)$.

-With our surface function defined, then we just call the `__init__` method on the superclass `ParametricGeometry` with the range of width values for $u$, the range of height values for $v$, and the surface function itself.
+With our surface function defined, we just call the `__init__` method on the superclass `ParametricGeometry` with the range of $u$ values calculated from the width, the range of $v$ values calculated from the height, and the surface function itself.

 # Ellipsoids

-Rounded shapes such as spheres are essentially made up of several circles of different sizes (called *cross-sections*).
-At the center of the sphere, the radius of the circular cross-section is equal to the radius of the sphere.
+Rounded shapes such as spheres are essentially made up of several circles of different sizes (called *cross-sections*) stacked up along one axis.
+At the center of a sphere, the radius of the circular cross-section is equal to the radius of the sphere.
 At the top and bottom of the sphere, the radius of the cross-section is $0$.
 Every cross-section in between has a radius somewhere in between.
 Here we can use a parametric function $S(u,v)=(x,y,z)$ where $u$ is the range of $t$ values for the parametic equations of the cross-sections and $v$ is the range of radians for a half-circle as if it were drawn along the $y$-axis from the bottom of the sphere to the top.

 For cross-sections that are perpendicular to the $y$-axis with radius $r$, we can define $z=r\cdot\cos(u)$ and $x=r\cdot\sin(u)$ where $0\le u\le 2\pi$.
 The radius of these cross-sections $r$ relate directly to the value of the cross-section's $y$-coordinate.
 For a sphere with radius $1$, the cross-section radius $r=1$ when $y=0$ and $r=0$ when $y=1$ or $y=-1$.
 If we consider these values as the result of a parametric function for $v$ then we can express them as $y=cos(v)$ and $r=sin(v)$ where $-\frac{\pi}{2} \le v \le \frac{\pi}{2}$.